Router One

 Which should I choose?

 If you want full control and are happy to self-host, LiteLLM is a strong open-source option.
-If you want managed access from China with WeChat Pay/Alipay/stablecoin billing and built-in observability, Router One removes the infrastructure work.
+If you want a zero-ops gateway with upstream access, billing, and observability built in — reachable worldwide, including Mainland China — Router One removes the infrastructure work.

 More comparisons